niacobel/CHAINS/docs/source/abin_launcher.other.rst

              mem_per_cpu: 4000 # in MB
              delay_command: --begin=now+120

-This is the bare minimum required by ``ABIN LAUNCHER``, but you can add as many keys as you want depending on your needs.
+This is what a basic example looks like, but you can add as many keys as you want, depending on your needs.

 .. _abin_errors: